aejmcclelland/aejmcclelland/README.md

 # Hi, I'm Andrew McClelland

-I am a passionate MSc Software Development graduate from Queen's University, Belfast, driven by a curiosity for technology and a love of new technologies.
+I'm an enthusastic MSc Software Development graduate from Queen's University, Belfast, continually trying to improve and learn.

 ## 🚀 About Me